Recovery room (PACU)

 - Slow down how quickly you pass gas and stool

-The surgery team will make sure your doses are safe based on your age and other medical conditions.
+Your care team will make sure your doses are safe.
+They do this based on your age and other medical conditions.
 It is best to not take narcotics if you are able to rest, take deep breaths, walk, visit with family and friends, watch TV, and have mild to moderate pain.

 Non medicine